xpack/web-doxygen/website/docs/api/classes/vhdlstring.md

 ## Description {#details}

-<p>Minimal string class with std::string like behavior that fulfills the JavaCC string requirements.</p>
+Minimal string class with std::string like behavior that fulfills the JavaCC string requirements.

-<p>Definition at line 33 of file <a href="/web-doxygen/docs/api/files/vhdlparser/vhdlstring-h">vhdlstring.h</a>.</p>
+Definition at line 33 of file <a href="/web-doxygen/docs/api/files/vhdlparser/vhdlstring-h">vhdlstring.h</a>.

 <div class="doxySectionDef">